Taras Shevchenko National University of Kyiv: Taras Shevchenko University (from 1939)

 In 1939, the university was renamed after Ukrainian national bard Taras Shevchenko, who had also been briefly employed by the university between 1845 and 1846.

 During the German–Soviet war, the university was evacuated to the city of Kyzylorda in Kazakhstan, where it merged with the National University of Kharkiv to form the United Ukrainian State University.
 After the liberation of Kyiv in 1943, the university returned to its original location.
 Students and lecturers rebuilt the Humanities and Chemistry buildings and by 15 January 1944, classes resumed for senior undergraduates and for first-years on 1 February.

 Since 1960, when the first international students were admitted, over 20,000 highly qualified specialists have been trained at Taras Shevchenko University for 120 countries.
-The first foreign students of the Taras Shevchenko University came from Cuba, Guinea, Indonesia, Ghana, Togo, Nigeria, Cameroon, Benin, Zanzibar, Yemen, Algeria, and Afghanistan.
+The first foreign students of the Taras Shevchenko University came from Cuba, Guinea, Indonesia, Ghana, Togo, Nigeria, Cameroon, Benin, Zanzibar, Yemen, Algeria, Namibia and Afghanistan.
 They continued on to become doctors, engineers, agriculturists, diplomats, economists, and statesmen in their respective countries.

 During the Soviet period, the Taras Shevchenko University received one Order of Lenin (1959) and one Order of the October Revolution (1984).
 Additionally, in 2002 the asteroid 4868 Knushevia was named in honour of Kyiv Taras Shevchenko University.

 During the Russo-Ukrainian war, several buildings of the university's Institutes of International Relations and Journalism were damaged in a Russian drone attack on 3 November 2024.